Mechachleopteryx/website-1/docs/getting-started/install/windows/index.md

   - /Mono%3AWindows/
 ---

-Mono runs on Windows, this page describes the various features available for users who want to use Mono on Windows as well as using Mono-based technologies on Windows without Mono (like Gtk#).
+Mono runs on Windows; this page describes the various features available for users who want to use Mono on Windows as well as using Mono-based technologies on Windows without Mono (like Gtk#).

 1. Download the latest Windows installer from the [download](/download/stable/) page.
 2. Run the installer and accept the terms of the license.
 Mono is now installing: